Christchurch Garden City Trust presents

 AHEAD

-Locksley Ave: Bunches of flowers in orange, plastic, road cones.
-That anniversary day, I saw several ROAD CLOSED signs on Avondale roads, amongst ghost houses.
+Locksley Ave: I saw bunches of flowers atop orange-plastic-road-cones.
+That anniversary day, I saw several ROAD CLOSED signs on Avondale roads amongst ruined-houses.

 22.02.12.
 Quake anniversary flowers, Avon River stopbank, Dallington Tce, nr Gayhurst Rd Bridge